Apprenticeships or traineeships are a really effective way to inject new ideas, knowledge and energy into your workforce and grow your business.

 When you employ an apprentice or trainee, you get a cost-effective worker you can mould to fit your business, who can meet your current and future skill needs and bring fresh, new perspectives.

 You can also access government support to take on an apprentice or trainee.
 If your plans to employ an apprentice or retain an existing one have been disrupted by Covid 19, state and federal government support is available to help you get back on track.

-Find Australian Government support to help you employ apprentices and trainees.
+Find government support to help you employ apprentices and trainees.

 Looking after your apprentice or trainee

 When you take on an apprentice or trainee, you have the same responsibilities to them as you have for your other employees.
 These include: